aniskoubaa/mai554-spring2025/machine_translation/fine_tuning/README.md

 - `machine_translation_tutorial.py` - Python script version of the tutorial
 - `machine_translation_tutorial.ipynb` - Interactive notebook version

+## 🌐 Supported Language Pairs

+The script supports the following language pairs:
+- English to French (en-fr)
+- French to English (fr-en)
+- English to Arabic (en-ar)
+- Arabic to English (ar-en)

+When you run the script, you'll be prompted to choose one of these language pairs.

 ## 🧪 Fine-tuning Process

 Fine-tuning involves: